-Children will go outside for recess as long as the weather permits, even in the winter, as long as the ("feels like") temperature is above 32°.
-Dressing in layers as the weather gets colder is a good idea.
+Children will go outside for recess as long as the weather permits, even in the winter, as long as the ("feels like") temperature is above 26°.
+Dressing in layers as the weather gets colder is a good idea (see Outdoor Recess Regulations and Wellness Policy 5405).